surajincloud/awsctl/CONTRIBUTING.md

 # Contributing Guidelines

-Contributions are welcome at awsctl via GitHub Pull Requests.
-This document outlines the process to help get your contribution accepted.
+Contributions to awsctl are welcome via GitHub Pull Requests.
+This document outlines the steps necessary to get your contribution accepted.

-Any type of contribution is welcome; from new features, bug fixes, or documentation improvements.
-However, VMware/Bitnami will review the proposals and perform a triage over them.
-By doing so, we will ensure that the most valuable contributions for the community will be implemented in due time.
+Contributions of any kind are appreciated, whether they be new features, bug fixes, or documentation enhancements.
+This way, we can ensure that the most significant contributions to the community are adopted on time.

 ## How to Contribute

-1. Make Sure to follow our code of conduct before proceeding.
+1. Before proceeding, ensure that you have read and understood our code of conduct.
-2. Fork the updated repository, develop, and test your changes.
+2. Fork the updated repository, make modifications, and test them.
-3. Use the ``make`` cmd to generate binary which help to use all the available commands.
+3. Use the ``make`` command to produce a binary that will allow you to execute all of the available commands.
-4. Submit a pull request.
+4. Make a pull request.

 ### Technical Requirements